jetchegaray/design_patterns/README.md

   - a return address may also incorporated if multiple clients are involved
   - can be used with message brokers such as rabbitMQ to enable multiple apps to comunicate with each other effectively

+ ###  Publisher-subscriber
+ in this example I will use a mesaage broker as RabbitMQ https://rabbitmq.com/ .. you need it installed in your box as a precondition to run the example.
+I will define a basic publisher and a subscriber to comunicate to eachother trought the channel of the broker
+  - Useful when you work with microservices or Serverless arqutectures
+  - Message deliverability may post issues if the broker goes down, missconfigured or crashed.